Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Plan B**

-    As part of a short rest, you can use scavenged or acquired materials to build a temporary set of thieves’ tools for when you lack access to a permanent one.
+    As part of a Short Rest, you can use scavenged or acquired materials to build a temporary set of thieves’ tools for when you lack access to a permanent one.
 This temporary set ceases to function after 1 hour.

 - **Rougish Initiate**